 This documentation includes content for releases that might not be available on-premises.
 For the latest on-premises Asset documentation, see the PDF version of Tanium™ Asset User Guide version 1.24.77.

 With Asset, you can get a complete and up-to-date view of your enterprise inventory.
-An asset is any computer, server, or virtual machine that is managed by a Tanium Client.
-The inventory aggregates live asset data with the most recent data from offline assets.
+An asset is any endpoint that is managed by a Tanium Client, such as a computer, server, or virtual machine.
+The inventory is an aggregation of live asset data with the most recent data from offline assets.

-You can build reports to show an overview of all your assets, or you can drill down into specific computers or users.
+You can build reports to show an overview of all assets, or you can drill down into specific endpoints or users.

-Sources define how Asset gets data.
-By default, Asset uses saved questions in Tanium to get information about your endpoints to populate the Asset database.
-These saved questions are run on a schedule to regularly update the database.
+Sources define where Asset gets data from.
+By default, Asset runs scheduled saved questions in Tanium to populate information about endpoints in the Asset database.

-You can augment Asset inventory data with external data from a SQL Server database.
+You can augment Asset inventory data with data from an SQL Server database.
 By importing data that is typically not available on an endpoint into the Asset data store, you can enable filtering and reporting on information such as department, cost center, building, and location.

 Asset aggregates data from both online and offline assets into one complete reporting data set.
 This data is populated from saved questions that are scheduled on a configurable basis.
-All devices that have answered Tanium Asset questions are visible in Asset reports.
-You can configure how long to keep assets that have not been updated.
+All endpoints that have answered Tanium Asset questions are visible in Asset reports.
+You can configure how long to keep data for endpoints that have not answered Tanium Asset questions.